 If you are using Google AdWords, you can create display ads to appear on YouTube.
 Even if you are not posting videos, you can put your content on this platform.

-Conduct research about your audience’s online behavior.
+Conduct research about your audience’s online behaviour.
 It’s not just important to know which social media platforms your audience is using; it’s important to know why your audience is on each platform, what content they expect to see, and what will encourage them to engage with content.
 If you are trying to reach users at a specific point in the buyer’s journey, focus on a platform where they are spending their time at that point.

 What To Include In Your Social Media Marketing Strategy